BrightBoost/learningjava/notes/topicsWeek6.md

 - wrap up workshop
 - inheritance concept

+## Tuesday

+## Thursday
+- protected

 ## What we're working on right now
-- Workbook 5a page 12 exercise
+- Workbook 5a page 20 and 21 exercise
 - Done?
 Have a look at exercises/week6 > noncode oop